Ben2104/Ben2104/README.md

 ### Hi there 👋, my name is Khoi
 ![](https://drjplopes.com/media/BlogBanners/Hello-World_Banner.png)

 I'm Khoi Hoang Do.
-A passion De Anza student who is enrolled in the Computer Science program.
+A passionate De Anza student who is enrolled in the Computer Science program.
 Dedicated to front-end Web Developer.
 💻 🖱️ ⌨️
 - 📫 How to reach me **dohoangkhoi341@gmail.com**
 <h3 align="left">Connect with me:</h3>